 - Comparatively, Bank Rate caters to long term financial requirements of commercial banks whereas Repo Rate focuses on short term financial needs.

-Though Bank Rate and Repo Rate have their differences, both are used by RBI to control liquidity and inflation in the market.
-In a nutshell, the central bank uses these two powerful tools to introduce and monitor the liquidity rate, inflation rate, and money supply in the market.
-Bank Rate is a latent weapon to control the interest rate which, in turn, controls liquidity.
-However, Repo Rate is the topmost policy rate imposed by the RBI that acts as an anchor for the interest rate.
+Though Bank Rate and Repo Rate have its own differences, both are used by RBI to control liquidity and inflation in the market.
+In a nutshell, the central bank uses these two powerful tools to introduce and monitor the liquidity rate, inflation rate and money supply in the market.